 Knowing token boundaries

 Whitespace is the most apparent token boundary.
-The space between class and test allows the lexer to separate them into two distinct tokens.
+The space between class and Configuration allows the lexer to separate them into two distinct tokens.

 1